Content made possible by

 Keep these truths in mind the next time an investor or accelerator passes on you.
 While rejection still stings, don’t let it stop you.
 Prove them wrong!

-FIVe Ways to strengthen your business (and application)
+Five Ways to strengthen your business (and application)

 #1: You can’t spell traction without action